ClouDesire/docusaurus/docs/csp-product.md

 [Cloud Solution Provider](https://partner.microsoft.com/en-US/cloud-solution-provider/)
 (CSP) program on the marketplace.

-The platform supports one **CSP account** per marketplace, so a registered software vendor cannot import and use their own Partner Center credentials.
-The platform administrator configure the credentials, import **CSP products** into the marketplace catalog and assign them to a particular software vendor account.
+The platform supports one **CSP account** per marketplace (currently a vendor cannot use their own Partner Center credentials).
+The platform administrator configures the credentials, imports **CSP products** into the marketplace catalog and assigns them to a particular software vendor account.

 Reselling of a particular product by different entities is still possible via the [channel management](channel.md) feature.